samozzy/sightlines/_articles/lung-article.md

 ---
-title: ''
+title: 'LUNG and the potential of verbatim theatre '
-author: ''
+author: Harriet Corke
-publish_date:
+publish_date: 2021-07-22 23:00:00 +0000
-excerpt: ''
+excerpt: Harriet talks to Helen Monks from LUNG Theatre as well as other theatre makers about the way that verbatim theatre ignites creativity, hope and a need for change
 published: false

 ---